Telescope Fund

 Governance Structure:

 Telescope Fund maintains close ties with Arabella Advisors through its leadership and governance structure.
-According to organizational documents, while the Telescope Fund's board of directors retains "final authority for all decisions," the fund has committed to working collaboratively with Arabella Advisors to reach consensus on matters.
+According to organisational documents, whilst the Telescope Fund's board of directors retains "final authority for all decisions," the fund has committed to working collaboratively with Arabella Advisors to reach consensus on matters.
 Arabella Advisors has the right to veto any prospective donor that poses a "risk" to the consulting firm.
 In 2022, Telescope Fund paid Arabella Advisors $462,500 for administrative operations and support services.

 Application Process & Timeline